SpenceKonde/DxCore/megaavr/libraries/Event/README.md

 ```

 ## stop()
 Stops an event generator channel by clearing the `EVSYS.CHANNELn` register.
-The `Eventn` object retains memory of what generator it was previously set to.
+The `EventN` object retains memory of what generator it was previously set to.=

 ### Usage
 ```c++